1JP/parlador-ideal/README.md

-# O Mentor - Meteora Digital
+# O Parlador Ideal

-## About O Mentor
+## About O Parlador Ideal

-O mentor is a web application for _Meteora Digial_ to shared courses with their clients.
+O Parlador Ideal is a web application for _Parlador Ideal_ facilitate the exchange of libertarian ideas.

 ## Configuring your enviroment